I love a good dinner. Spaghetti and meatballs with wine and some Dean Martin playing in the background is my happy place.

 Combine that with the consumer society we live in and we get into a vicious cycle.
 We are told, and often believe, that we NEED new things to make us happy.
 Constantly ads, societal norms, and even friends and family tell us that we will be happy WHEN we get the next new thing.

 Last but not least, that beautiful feeling of contentment is hard to get because we feel like we are lacking something.
-Our own insecurities make us feel that we need something to make us better.
+It’s hard enough to stay positive.
+But then our own insecurities make us feel that we need something to make us better.
 We compare ourselves with others, with what we see on TV and social media, and with our own ideals.
 That gives us a feeling of lack we just can’t seem to fill.

 Why Should We Start Cultivating Contentment?